-Due to the ongoing COVID situation in the country, the Karnataka state has been witnessing lockdowns and curfews for the last few months.
-Schools and colleges have been shut, the unemployment rate has increased, and the number of covid cases has surged.
-People are facing emotional and mental breakdowns due to various factors such as isolation, loneliness, frustration, etc. Especially children belonging to the rural regions of the state are being exposed to fear of domestic violence, child marriages, and increased devadasi dedications.
-Not to forget, the fear of not being able to continue their education has been haunting them severely.
+During the last few months, the state of Karnataka has been enforcing curfews and lockdowns due to the surge of COVID cases in the country.
+Schools and colleges have been shut down, the unemployment rate has increased, and the number of COVID cases has been rapidly rising.
+People are experiencing isolation, loneliness and frustration created by the COVID restrictions.
+Especially children belonging to the rural regions of Karnataka.
+They are exposed to domestic violence, child marriages, and increased devadasi dedications.
+Not to forget, the fear of not being able to continue their education.

 The Devadasi system, a practice that was pious and a form of worship through performing art, has today been reduced to women being used for sex in lower caste sections of society.
-After puberty, girls are dedicated as Devadasis in a ceremony post which they become sexual partners of men.
+After puberty, girls are dedicated as Devadasis in a ceremony where they become sexual partners of men.
 They face severe social and sexual exploitation from a young age.
 A survey conducted by the Karnataka State Women’s University in 2018 revealed that there are 80,000 Devadasis in the state.
-Children of Devadasis are also vulnerable to physical, sexual, and emotional abuse.
+The children of Devadasis are also vulnerable to physical, sexual, and emotional abuse.

 To help these children battle their fears and thoughts, the Children of India’s GOOD team brought over an expert therapist, Meena.
-K. Jain to provide mental health awareness sessions to the children of Devadasis.
-She is a specialized trainer, therapist, and interventionist with vast experience of 3 decades.
-She also excels in the field of psychology, psychotherapy, sociology, and rehabilitation.
-She strives towards women empowerment & safety, child safety & protection, anti-human trafficking, etc.
+K. Jain to provide mental health awareness sessions.
+She is a specialised trainer, therapist, and interventionist with three decades of experience in her field.
+She also excels in psychology, psychotherapy, sociology, and rehabilitation.
+She strives towards women empowerment & safety, child safety & protection, and anti-human trafficking.

 Different sessions were held with children belonging to different project regions of the GOOD project.
-The children were made to practice activities such as storytelling, pictorial representation, and singing, to plant a positive mindset within them.
+Children participated in activities such as storytelling, pictorial representation, and singing, to plant a positive mindset within them.
 During the process, the children were allowed to open up and talk about their fears, a few of which were:

 - If schools/colleges would open up

-- Whether they would be let to study further
+- Whether they would be allowed to study further

 The counselor suggested the children talk to their parents regarding their fears and their teachers regarding any issues related to the re-opening of schools.
 She also motivated them to ask for a home-schooling option at least as long as the covid situation prevails.
 She guided them on not to pent up their feelings and emotions, but instead, asked them to share them with somebody close to them, as it might lead to anger and frustration.